CopernicaMarketingSoftware/Documentation/Mailerq/5.6/rest-api-v1.md

 }
 ```

 Injected messages simply get published to the [inbox queue](rabbitmq-config#rabbitmq-queues) specified in the config file.
+The injection endpoint does not support urlencoded post, only JSON directly.

+Injected messages will get an extra `http` property, for its properties see [incoming messages](json-incoming#rest-api).